-We refer to the family of classes $\Set{\SigmaLP{\Level}\!, \PiLP{\Level}}_{\Level \in \Naturals}$ as the \emph{\kl{local-polynomial hierarchy}}.
-Two classes at the lowest levels are of particular interest: $\LP = \SigmaLP{0}$ (for \emph{local-polynomial time}) and $\NLP = \SigmaLP{1}$ (for \emph{nondeterministic local-polynomial time}).
-Due to the asymmetric nature of acceptance by unanimity, classes on the same level of the \kl{local-polynomial hierarchy} are neither \kl{complement classes} of each other, nor are they closed under \kl{complementation} (see Corollary~\ref{cor:complement-classes} on page~\pageref{cor:complement-classes}).
+We refer to the family of classes $\Set{\SigmaLP{\Level}\!, \PiLP{\Level}}_{\Level \in \Naturals}$ as the \emph{\kl{locally polynomial hierarchy}}.
+Two classes at the lowest levels are of particular interest: $\LP = \SigmaLP{0}$ (for \emph{locally polynomial time}) and $\NLP = \SigmaLP{1}$ (for \emph{nondeterministic locally polynomial time}).
+Due to the asymmetric nature of acceptance by unanimity, classes on the same level of the \kl{locally polynomial hierarchy} are neither \kl{complement classes} of each other, nor are they closed under \kl{complementation} (see Corollary~\ref{cor:complement-classes} on page~\pageref{cor:complement-classes}).
 Therefore, it makes sense to also consider the \kl[complement hierarchy]{hierarchy} of \kl{complement classes} $\Set{\coSigmaLP{\Level}\!, \coPiLP{\Level}}_{\Level \in \Naturals}$.
 The two hierarchies are illustrated in Figure~\ref{fig:hierarchy-full-overview}, along with the inclusion and separation results shown in this~paper.

 \subparagraph*{Connection to standard complexity classes.}